 The choice to use an oscillating or stationary spray was dependent on the size of the component.
 For a small component it was sufficient to use a stationary spray on the component sides.
 For larger components, a cleaner board was achieved when the spray oscillated back and forth across each side of the component.
 This oscillating spray gave the solvent opportunities to flow up under the component from many angles, similar to the way that the flux had.

 How does the angle of spray affect efficiency?

 An exact straw angle of 30o, 45o, or 60o to the board had no impact on the cleanliness of the board.
 General downward or upward angles were sufficient.
 In order to make the most of the straw, think about the direction in which the residues need to travel.
 When trying to remove residues from under a component, spray close to the board at an angle that guides the solvent under the component.
-When all of the residues have been removed from underneath the component, spray from on top of the component, angling out along the edges to push any residues out, away from the component.
+When all of the residues have been removed from underneath the component, spray from the top of the component, angling out along the edges to push any residues out and away from the component.

 The right and wrong ways to use cleaning tools